davidlbit/lego/README.md

 ### Background Information

-The application is intended for use in a production line.
-The machinery is configured to select specific LEGO sets containing the LEGO bricks of interest before initialization.
+The application is intended for use on a production line where machinery is configured to select specific LEGO sets containing the LEGO bricks of interest before initialization.
 Once configured, the necessary data generation can begin.

 ### Assumptions

-1. We're only interested in specific LEGO bricks from selected LEGO sets.
+1. We are interested only in specific LEGO bricks from selected LEGO sets.
 2. We will generate synthetic data (both 2D and 3D) for the LEGO bricks of interest on the fly.
 3. All LEGO bricks are fully disassembled and in flawless (original) condition.

 ## Solution Layout

 1. **Connect to the Database**:
-   - Scan a unique ID (order identifier) to get the order history, with the complete product summary.
+   - Scan a unique ID (order identifier) to retrieve the order history with the complete product summary.
    - Query the following information:
      - Total number of LEGO bricks
-     - The CAT models, of the specific lego bricks
+     - The CAT models of the specific LEGO bricks

 2. **Create Reference Images**:
    - Forward the product ID to the pipeline responsible for generating synthetic images of the LEGO bricks.